Gartlic za čas kratiti: Creation and background

-The work was written during Frankopan's imprisonment in Wiener Neustadt, prior to his execution for his participation in Magnate conspiracy.
+The work was written during Frankopan's imprisonment in Wiener Neustadt, prior to his execution for his participation in the Magnate conspiracy.
 He likely intended the work to be published, but the original manuscript was transferred to a local library following his death, thus slipping into obscurity.

 Željka Metesi Deronjić estimates that most of the text was conceived prior to his arrest between 1663 and 1670.

 Description

 It is a collection of lyric poems in both conventional and personal style, which Frankopan conceived during the course of his young life, heavily influenced by Marinism.
 The collection contains a number of war poems, making a genuine reflection of the era in the Habsburg-ruled Croatia.
 The poet also used a great variety of metres, including those derived from folk poetry.
 Part of this collection consists of reworks of Italian and Austrian poems.
 The language is typical of Ozalj literary circle, which employs simple, everyday expression in a Štokavian-Kajkavian-Chakavian dialectal mixture.
-The deepest and most moving verses are those which he made during his time in prison, which express emotions of a young person, who had lost his parents at an early age, and was taken away from his friend, wife and everything dear to him, floating between life and death.
+The deepest and most moving verses are those which he made during his time in prison, which express the emotions of a young person, who had lost his parents at an early age, and was taken away from his friend, wife and everything dear to him, floating between life and death.

 The work is characterized by two lengthy introductions, which use flowers as a metaphor for poems contained within, along with "garden" (Gartlic) as a collection of poems.
 There the author introduces himself to the reader as a clover, apologizing for vulgarity and certain unrefined places.
 This section suggests the work was intended as a lighthearted and fun reading material in a relaxed, melancholic atmosphere.